Notes from Delores

 Thursday, Oct.
 23, 12 noon, A Touch of Love Trans Support Group

 Project TRANS invites you to join Miss Pepper Price every Thursday from noon to 1 pm for a daytime support group for Trans identified folks.
 For more information, contact Connor Maddocks at email@example.com.

 The Senior Food Bank Program provides food and nutrition education to eligible low-income seniors 60 years or older once a month.
 Eligible applicants can enroll in the program by applying in person at our site on the day of the event or call the Jacobs & Cushman San Diego Food Bank at 866.350.3663.
-For further information, contact LaRue Fields at firstname.lastname@example.org or 619.692.2077 x205
+For more information, visit the San Diego Food Bank website at http://sandiegofoodbank.org, or contact LaRue Fields at 619.692.2077 x205 or email@example.com.

 Behavioral Health Services & Counseling (English & Spanish)

 The Center offers a wide range of counseling services through its Behavioral Health Services programs.
 Services include individual, couple/family and group counseling.
 Counseling services are also available for those struggling with same-sex relationship violence, transgender persons who need assistance with transition, for individuals, couples and families struggling with HIV/AIDS.
 To speak with an on-duty counselor or to sign up for counseling services, call 619.692.2077 x208, or email at firstname.lastname@example.org.
 For more information, visit www.thecentersd.org/programs/behavioral-health-services.